igor-tomov/ua-web-challenge-gitter-bot/README.md

 Gitter-bot
 ==========

-This is task implementation for UA Web challenge 2015
+This is task implementation for UA Web challenge VII

 ## Usage